top of page

 Introduction

 Previous blogs have looked at recent wildfire trends and have delved into what exactly makes something a wildfire.
-This article will look more closely at how wildfires start: what causes them in the first place?
-It will seek to answer a variety of forest fire-related questions.
-How are wildfires caused?
-What starts wildfires?
-Why do wildfires start?
-What causes forest fires?
-Hopefully, by the end of this article, the answers to these questions regarding wildfire causes will be apparent.
+This article will look more closely at how wildfires start.

-To uncover the often overlooked consequences of forest fires and explore effective solutions to mitigate their devastating impact, we invite you to download our comprehensive whitepaper, 'What Lies Beneath: the hidden truth about wildfire.'
+To learn more about the often overlooked consequences of forest fires and explore effective solutions to mitigate their devastating impact, we invite you to download our whitepaper, 'What Lies Beneath: the hidden truth about wildfire.'

 The number of wildfires, the amount of land they burn, and the number of people they displace are all increasing.
 This is due to a number of factors, including climate change, drought, and human activity.